Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way

 \section{Radial and metallicity distribution functions for MW data}

 We presented a dissection of Galactic disc formation in Figure~\ref{fig:mw_formation_times_disc_halo}, where our sample is split into distinct bins of orbital circularity and metallicity.
-In Figure~\ref{fig:rdf_mdf}, we show the individual guiding radius and metallicity distribution functions for each of these subsamples.
+In Figure~\ref{fig:rdf_mdf}, we show the individual guiding radius and MDFs for each of these subsamples.

 \bsp 1